sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 We send invoice notifications via email following your automatic credit card payment to the email address of the owner(s).
 The email will also be sent to the billing-only admin if one is selected.

 A link to your downloadable invoice is included in this notification email.
-You can also view all past invoices directly under the Billing History section of your Site Settings.
+You can also view all past invoices directly under the Billing History section of your Settings.

 ![](https://media.balsamiq.com/img/support/sales/cloud/billing_history.png)